Getting started

 Set up your Autopilot workbench

 Autopilot automatically generates an initial workbench for you based on the starting object types or automations you have selected.
-Top-level alerts will guide you through how to configure your workbench for a complete system view.
+Alerts at the top of your workbench guide you through steps to configure a complete system view.

 1. Review and add automations: When you open your workbench, Autopilot will alert you to automations related to your workflow that are not yet included in your workbench.
 Follow the prompts to add relevant automations for a complete system view.

-• In the States sidebar, you can configure your states and drag states to reorganize the ordering in the kanban board.
+• In the States sidebar, drag states to reorganize the Kanban board.

 The "States" sidebar in Autopilot.

 Project-scoped mode expands permissions so that automation relationships are visible to all users in the project.
-Autopilot cannot infer relationships for user-scoped automations owned by another user.
+Autopilot may not be able to infer relationships for user-scoped automations owned by another user.

 1. Enable edit history tracking for object types: Enable edit history for your object types to track changes and view detailed object histories within Autopilot.

-2. Ensure automations have run at least once: Autopilot relies on historical executions to discover relationships between automations; if an automation has never run, Autopilot cannot infer the downstream and upstream automations in a process.
+2. Ensure automations have run at least once: Autopilot relies on historical executions to discover relationships between automations; if an automation has never run or the automation is scheduled, Autopilot cannot infer the dependent automations in a process.

 3. Enable trace logs per resource: Trace logs show detailed execution for each automation run.
 Contact your enrollment administrator to enable logs.